codeaches-test/info001-test.github.io/docs/spring-cloud-stream/CHILD-deploy-scdf-to-pcf.md

 **Validate the SCDF server deployment**

-Verify the SCDF Server deployment status on cloudfoundry.
+Verify the SCDF Server deployment status on cloudfoundry using `cf apps` command.

 ```sh
 $ cf apps